clubcapra/takin/src/capra_simulation/README.md

 By default, the launch files will open the Gazebo GUI and rviz GUI.

 For more information on how to use rviz, see http://wiki.ros.org/rviz/UserGuide<br />
-For an overview of how to extend this package, see [capra_simulation overview](doc/overview.md)

 ### Published Topics